Explore your mortgage options

 Keep in mind that not all lenders offer doctor loans to home buyers who work outside of the medical field.
 They’re generally reserved for medical professionals only.
 However, if you have the right credentials, you could find a lender that will accept your application.

-- Degree: You’ll need to show proof of an advanced degree in a qualifying field of study, including but not limited to MD, MO, DVP, DVM, DDS and DMD.
+You’ll need to show proof of an advanced degree in a qualifying field of study, including but not limited to Doctor of Medicine (MD), Doctor of Osteopathic Medicine (DO), Doctor of Veterinary Medicine (DVM), Doctor of Dental Surgery (DDS) and Doctor of Medicine in Dentistry (DMD).
 Remember that eligibility requirements, including accepted professions and degrees, vary from one lender to another.

-- Debt-to-income (DTI) ratio: You’ll need to show how much debt you have in comparison to your current income.
+You’ll need to show how much debt you have in comparison to your current income, aka your DTI ratio.
 Fortunately, even if you have a lot of medical school debt and little or no income, many lenders will still accept your application.
 Doctor loans don’t automatically disqualify borrowers with high student loan debt.

 Below are some important pros and cons of doctor loans to help you decide if they’re the right choice for you: